“Cinderella with her bird friends” by Paul Meyerheim (1842-1915) taken from New York Public Library’s Public Domain Archive.

 A fictional character

 This is an entirely fictional letter.
+I guess, it counts as Cinderella fanfiction… sort of.
 The main character in it is a completely made up conservator, not intended to represent or depict any real person.
 I may, in the future, choose to play (or not) with conservator stereotypes.
 This is just me, a conservator, writing for fun to exercise my literary hand, with the purpose of extending preventive conservation knowledge without directly alluding to it and also making fun of myself.
 I do not pretend to be an expert on late Georgian or Victorian forms of written expression.
 If you wish to correct any issues of style, you are welcome to send me a message and we can have fun making this letter much more “accurate” with your contributions.

 You are welcome to think of the 1950 Cinderella film as you read this keeping in mind that I, of course, do not own anything related to that.